 If you wish to learn more about Annoto's Personal Notes, click here.

-An instructor (Faculty) has the ability to delete students’ comments from the discussion (in case of inappropriate comments, for example).
+An instructor has the ability to delete learners’ comments from the discussion (in case of inappropriate comments, for example).
 Click here to learn how to delete comments.

-The Personal Notes Space can be used for assignments as well – each student can answer an assignment in his personal notes, then export it to a document and submit it.
+The Personal Notes Space can be used for assignments as well – each learner can answer an assignment in his personal notes, then export it to a document and submit it.